Notice of Pre-AIA or AIA Status

 wherein the adjustment to the topology comprises grouping the one or more nodes based on a similarity between their network bandwidths (Cao, Pg.
 3 Col. 1 Paragraph 5 and Algorithm 2 – “During different rounds of model aggregation layer by layer, the topology of edge nodes in federated learning can be changed according to the CPU usage in each node and network bandwidth usage between them” – teaches wherein the adjustment to the topology comprises grouping the one or more nodes based on a similarity between their network bandwidths (topology of nodes can be changed according to network bandwidth usage between nodes)).

-Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to incorporate the grouping of nodes based on a similarity between network bandwidths of Cao to the federated learning system and topology adjustments of Surya.
+Therefore, it would have been obvious to a person of ordinary skill in the art, before the effective filing date of the claimed invention, to incorporate the grouping of nodes based on a similarity between network bandwidths of Cao to the federated learning system and topology adjustments of Surya and Tang.
 Doing so modifies the topology of the edge nodes based on the real-time bandwidth occupancy of the links between them (Cao, Section 2B) and reduces the uplink bandwidth usage (Cao, Introduction).

 Conclusion